mouryag/mouryag/README.md

 ## About

-* 💻 ML engineer at TCS.
+* 💻 Data Scientist at xAI.

 * FLask and Django developer